Are you smoking a brisket? You’re bound to have some brisket trimmings!

 Just combine all of the ingredients in a pot on the stove.
 Then let it simmer for around 20 minutes and you’ve got some delicious gravy for everyone to enjoy!

-Making homemade hamburgers or ground chuck is super simple.
+Making homemade hamburgers super simple.
 And now that you’ve got one of the recipe’s core ingredients (the animal fat), there’s no reason not to make it!

 You don’t even need a meat grinder to pulverize the meat.
 As long as you’ve got a food processor on hand, you should be good to go.